AvivYaish/SMTsolver/README.md

 ### Technical details
 ##### FormulaParser
-- Simplifies formulas, uses symmetry
+- Simplifies formulas: 1.
+Removes doubles Nots: Not (Not ...), 2.
+(And x x) = (Or x x) = x, 3.
+MUCH much more!
+See FormulaParser._simplify_formula for all details
 - Converts to CNF using Tseitin's transform.
-The transform does not create new variables for "not".
+The transform does not create new variables for "not" or for identical subformulas.
-- Preprocess CNF clauses
+- Preprocesses CNF clauses to remove redundant literals, trivial clauses, and multiple identical clauses.
-- Drops identical clauses

 ##### SATSolver
-Uses
-VSIDS,
-watch-clauses,
+Uses:
+- Unit propagation.
+- Case splitting, with non-chronological backtracking.
+- The VSIDS heuristic.
+- Watch-clauses.
-Conflict clause learning using implication graphs, with the Unique Implication Point heuristic.
+- Conflict clause learning and analysis using implication graphs, with the Unique Implication Point heuristic.

 ##### UFSolver
+- Checks partial and satisfying assignments to determine T-satisfiability.
+- Reports T-conflicts to the SAT solver and performs T-propagations.
-Performs the congruence-closure algorithm, supports functions with multiple arguments.
+- Performs the congruence-closure algorithm, supports functions with multiple arguments.

 ##### TQSolver
-Uses LinearSolver, an LP solver that uses revised-simplex and supports auxiliary problems.
+Uses LinearSolver, an LP solver that implements the following:
-Uses eta matrices, LU decomposition, checks numerical stability.
+- Revised-simplex, which uses eta matrices, LU decomposition and checks numerical stability.
+- Supports auxiliary problems.
+- Implements Bland's and Dantzig's selection rules.

 ##### SMTSolver
-Unifies all above solvers.
+Unifies all above solvers, and picks the correct one according to the input formula.

 ##### Tests
 - Uses all homework assignments.